 \section{Conclusions}

-In this paper, we have presented a new adaptive importance sampling algorithm that parameterizes the proposal distribution using tree pyramids that structure the proposal in partitioned convex subspaces.
-The exhaustive evaluation with a variety of complex target posteriors has shown the accuracy and sample efficiency of the proposed approach compared to several well-known and state-of-the art approaches.
+In this paper we have presented TP-AIS, a novel adaptive importance sampling algorithm that parameterizes the proposal distribution using tree pyramids which structure the proposal in partitioned subspaces.
+The evaluation with a variety of target posteriors shows its benefits in accuracy and sample efficiency over state-of-the-art and well-known approaches.

-We presented the first steps of a promising sampling scheme that combines quasi-Monte Carlo techniques with adaptive importance sampling.
-More research in the resampling strategies, kernel selection and representation of the subspaces can lead to improved sample efficiency and better approximations.
-A future extension is to explore a Rao-blackwellized representation of subspaces instead of discarding previous samples.
+These are the first steps of a promising sampling scheme that combines quasi-Monte Carlo techniques with adaptive importance sampling.
+More research in the resampling strategies, kernel selection and subspace representation can lead to improved sample efficiency and approximations.

-The convergence speed of this sampling technique and its high N-ESS may enable the application of IS for real-time inference in applications with mid-to-low dimensionality like object 6D pose estimation.
+The convergence speed of this sampling technique and its high ESS may enable the application of IS for efficient inference in applications with mid-to-low dimensionality like object pose estimation and protein-ligand docking.